Open Section Menu ^

 - In addition to a tax on the price of gasoline, Nebraska’s legislature also has the power to recalculate the state motor fuel tax in order to sufficiently make payments on the state’s highway improvement bonds.

-- Hawaii and Illinois charge a general state sales and use tax, in addition to a flat excise tax on gasoline.
-Indiana and Michigan also levy the state sales tax on fuel purchases, in addition to another variable-rate component.
+- Hawaii charges a general state sales and use tax, in addition to a flat excise tax on gasoline.
+Indiana, Illinois and Michigan also levy the state sales tax on fuel purchases, in addition to another variable-rate component.
 State sales taxes may not be utilized for transportation purposes, but can impact the price of gasoline at the pump.

 - Some states also have a petroleum gross receipts tax, imposed on either the sale of petroleum products or the gross receipts of the petroleum company.
-New Jersey charges a 12.85 percent tax, on the first sale of gasoline, liquified petroleum and diesel within the state.
-The tax is charged as 22.6 cents-per-gallon, but can be adjusted by the state
+New Jersey charges a 12.85 percent tax, on the first sale of gasoline, liquefied petroleum and diesel within the state.
+The tax is charged as 26.9 cents-per-gallon, but can be adjusted if the price of fuel drops below the state’s transportation funding needs.

 Read the report for in-depth information on how each state determines it’s variable-rate state gas tax.